Anne LaBastille: The Woodswoman series

 LaBastille's most popular books, the Woodswoman series, were a set of four memoirs spanning four decades of her life in the Adirondack Mountains and chronicled her relationship with the wilderness.
 Inspired by Henry David Thoreau's Walden, LaBastille purchased land on the edge of a mountain lake in the Adirondacks, where she built a log cabin in 1964.
 At the beginning of her first book, Woodswoman (1976), she documented the process of obtaining materials and building the cabin with the help of a pair of local carpenters.
 To avoid cutting old growth forest on the property, she purchased pre-cut logs from a local sawmill and used store-bought lumber to build the floor joists, roof, door frames, and window frames.
 The remainder of Woodswoman records her adventures living in this log cabin without comforts such as electricity or running water, as well as her explorations into the wilderness of the Adirondacks.
 In her second book, Beyond Black Bear Lake (1987), she described how she built her smaller second cabin, Thoreau II, on a more remote area of her property in order to obtain a more Walden-like experience.
 Both the first and second books explored her friendships, romances, her previous marriage, her close bonds to her German Shepherd dogs, the ebb and flow of nature, and her conservation efforts.
 She conducted research on the endangered, and eventually extinct, giant pied-bill grebe bird.

-The final two books of the series, Woodswoman III (1997) and Woodswoman IV (2003), were published by LaBastille's publishing company, "West of the Wind Publications, Inc".
+The final two books of the series, Woodswoman III (1997) and Woodswoman IIII (2003), were published by LaBastille's publishing company, "West of the Wind Publications, Inc".
 In both volumes, LaBastille included stories illustrating the increasing difficulty of juggling a multifaceted career consisting of freelance writing, academic teaching, and conservation consulting work, with her ever-present desire to retreat into the wilderness.
 In Woodswoman III, she also discussed how pollutants were contaminating her remote lake; her only source of drinking water.
 Because of this, she purchased a farmstead near the hamlet of Wadhams in the Town of Westport near the western shore of Lake Champlain.
 The farmstead had modern conveniences such as phone and electricity, but was within the boundaries of the Adirondack Park.
-She writes in Woodswoman IV how her adamant stance against the development of the Adirondack Park had created contention and enemies.
+She writes in Woodswoman IIII how her adamant stance against the development of the Adirondack Park had created contention and enemies.
 She received death threats, her remote cabin was broken into and a barn on her Westport property was burned down.
-She began working on Woodswoman V shortly after Woodswoman IV was published.
+It has been rumored that Anne began working on Woodswoman V shortly after Woodswoman IIII was published; however, no draft has ever been found.
 She stated how self-publishing was more lucrative, but took away valuable time she needed for writing.
-She never finished Woodswoman V.